mindyjones/travelog/README.md

 # Travelog

 - A web application (similar to Flickr) for travel enthusiast to share travel photos online.
-- The spcial purpose of this website, is to encourage people to live more in the moment rather stay busy capturing images during travel.
+- The special purpose of this website, is to encourage people to live more in the moment rather stay busy capturing images during travel.

 ## Tech Used

 - ReactJs (Use of Hooks, Framer Motion for animations, States, Props and List Rendering)
-- Firebase (Use of Storage and Database as Cloud Firestore)
+- Firebase (Use of Database (Cloud Firestore) and Storage)
 - CSS
 - HTML